Back to all posts

 Proper preparation is key to a clean and stress-free repair.
 Start by laying down some old towels around the base of the toilet to catch any drips.
 While the water in your toilet tank is clean, wearing a pair of rubber gloves is always a good idea to keep your hands dry and clean.
 Once you’ve turned off the water and flushed the tank, use your sponge to soak up any remaining water at the bottom.
 This simple step prevents spills when you start removing old parts.
 Taking a few minutes to prep your space ensures the focus stays on the fix, not on cleaning up a mess afterward.

-How to Fix Your Running Toilet: A Step-by-Step Guide
+How to Fix a Running Toilet: A Step-by-Step Guide

-Replace a Warped or Damaged Flapper
+How to Replace a Damaged Flapper

 Let’s start with the most common reason for a running toilet: a bad flapper.
 The flapper is the rubber seal at the bottom of your tank.
 Over time, it can get brittle, warped, or covered in mineral buildup, which prevents it from creating a tight seal.
 When that happens, water slowly leaks from the tank into the bowl, and your toilet runs to refill it.
 Replacing it is usually a quick fix.
 First, turn off the water supply.
 Then, flush to drain the tank.
 You can easily unhook the old flapper from the overflow tube and the chain.
 Take the old one with you to the hardware store to get an exact match.
 Once you have the new one, simply clip it into place, reattach the chain, and turn the water back on.
 If this simple swap doesn’t solve the issue, it might point to a bigger problem, which is a good time to consider a professional toilet repair.

-Adjust the Chain Length
+How to Adjust the Flapper Chain

 Sometimes, the problem isn’t the flapper itself but the small chain that connects it to the flush handle.
 If this chain is too short, it will pull on the flapper, preventing it from sealing completely after you flush.
 If the chain is too long, it can get tangled or caught underneath the flapper, also breaking the seal.
 The sweet spot is having about a half-inch of slack in the chain when the flapper is closed.
 To check this, just take the lid off the tank and look.
 If you need to make an adjustment, it’s as simple as unhooking the clip from the flush handle arm and moving it to a different link on the chain.
 This is a two-minute fix that can instantly stop that annoying running sound and save you money on your water bill.